statelyai/rfcs/0000-template.md

 > Why are we doing this?
 What use cases does it support?

 > Please provide specific examples.
-If you say "this would be more flexible" then
+If you say “this would be more flexible” then
 > give an example of something that becomes easier.
-If you say "this would be make
+If you say “this would be make
-> it easier to do X" then give an example of what that looks like today and what's
+> it easier to do X” then give an example of what that looks like today and what’s
 > hard about it.

-> Don't assume that others recognize the problem is one that needs to be solved
+> Don’t assume that others recognize the problem is one that needs to be solved
 > Is there some concrete issue you cannot accomplish without this?
 > What does it look like to accomplish some set of goals today and how could
 > that be improved?